posit-dev/pydytuesday/README.md

    ```
    (Consult your system’s documentation on how entry points are installed if you encounter issues.)

-### CLI Commands
+## Usage

-From the root of the project directory, you can run the following commands.
-Where the command takes arguments, additional examples are provided.
+Once you have installed the library using uv, you should be able to run your commands from anywhere on your system.

 - **Last Tuesday**
   - **Description:** Prints the most recent Tuesday date relative to today's date or an optionally provided date.
   - **Usage:**
     ```bash
-    uvx pydytuesday last-tuesday
+    pydytuesday last-tuesday
-    uvx pydytuesday last-tuesday 2025-03-10
+    pydytuesday last-tuesday 2025-03-10
     ```
     (The second example passes a specific date argument in YYYY-MM-DD format.)